-All through the sailing season approaches, it’s important to take the time to fully inspect and maintain your boat just as you did when prepping your sailboat at the first of the season.
-Once the work is done you can confidently enjoy the thrill of the water with family and friends all summer long.
+All through the sailing season approaches, it’s important to take the time to thoroughly inspect and maintain your boat just as you did when conducting sailboat maintenance at the first of the season.
+Once the work is done, you can confidently enjoy the thrill of the water with family and friends all summer long.

 Aboard the Miss Port Sanilac 1960 – The Miss Port Sanilac is a 38-foot fishing vessel that was built in 1958 in Pigeon Michigan.
 Today the Miss Port Sanilac operates out of Port Sanilac Marina for charter tours, wreck viewing, and diving.